Aylee-Shomali/Golf-Info-Microservice/README.md

 How to request data from the Golf Information Microservice.

-Make a HTTP GET request to one of the following routes to get different types of data.
+Make an HTTP GET request to one of the following routes to get different types of data.
 You may run the microservice locally on a specified port which would then comprise the first part of the request URL.
 Ex: http://localhost:PORT/getAllTours